Ivan-Montes/hex-cqrs-es-eda/README.md

 #### :arrow_right: DB synchronization by Publisher-Subscriber pattern

-#### :arrow_right: Redis DB in every microservice work as caches to store ID references for other REST APIs
+#### :arrow_right: Redis DB for each microservice works as caches to store ID references for other REST APIs

 #### :arrow_right: Event Sourcing for persisting as an ordered sequence of events